yoshida-lab/XenonPy/docs/source/features.rst

            Formation Energy Per Atom   Inorganic Crystal      inorganic.crystal.formation_energy_per_atom
     ================================ =================== ================================================

-XenonPy.MDL provide a rich-set of APIs to give users the abilities to interact with pre-trained model database.
+XenonPy.MDL provides a rich-set of APIs to give users the abilities to interact with pre-trained model database.
-By using APIs, users can search models by keywords to get a specific subset of models and download them via http.
+Through the APIs, users can search for a specific subset of models by keywords and download them via http.
-The tutorials at :doc:`tutorial/5-mdl` will show you how to interact with database in XenonPy (via the API querying).
+The tutorials at :doc:`tutorial/5-mdl` will show you how to interact with the database in XenonPy (via the API querying).

 -----------------
 Transfer learning
 -----------------

-Transfer learning is an increasingly popular framework of machine learning that covers a broad range of methodologies for which a model trained on one task is re-purposed on another related task [4]_ [5]_.
+Transfer learning is an increasingly popular framework in machine learning that covers a broad range of methodologies for which a model trained for one task is re-purposed to another related task [4]_ [5]_.
 In general, the need for transfer learning occurs when there is a limited supply of training data, but there are many other promising applications in materials science as described in [3]_.

-XenonPy offers a simple-to-use tool chain to seamlessly perform transfer learning with the given pre-trained models.
+XenonPy offers a simple-to-use **tool chain** to seamlessly perform transfer learning with the given pre-trained models.
-Given a target property, by using the transfer learning module of XenonPy, the models can be used as the machine learning acquired descriptors (the neural descriptors) as demonstrated in [3]_.
+Given a target property, by using the transfer learning module of XenonPy, the **models** can be used as the machine learning acquired descriptors (the neural descriptors) as demonstrated in [3]_.

-See tutorials at :doc:`tutorial/6-transfer-learning` to learning how to do the frozen feature transfer learning in XenonPy.
+See tutorials at :doc:`tutorial/6-transfer-learning` for learning how to do the frozen feature transfer learning in XenonPy.